 The most impressive giant sequoia is the General Sherman Tree in Sequoia National Park.
 It is almost 275 feet tall and over 100 feet around at its base.
 It weighs about 2.7 million pounds!

 Redwoods and sequoias are also some of the oldest trees in the world.
 Redwood trees can live up to 2,000 years, while sequoias often live over 3,000 years.
 The oldest known sequoia is over 3,500 years old.

 These giant trees still survive but in far fewer numbers than in the past.
 They still draw thousands of tourists to California each year to see their natural beauty and awe-inspiring size.
 In fact, they’re so huge that some trees have been hollowed out so that you can drive through them!

 Some of the drive-through trees have fallen down over the years, but there are several trees you can still drive through.
-Three are located along a scenic stretch of California Route 254 known as the Avenue of the Giants: Chandelier Tree, Shrine Drive-Thru Tree and Klamath Tour Thru Tree.
-Each of these drive-through trees is privately-owned, so you have to pay a fee to drive through them.
+Three are located along a scenic stretch of California Route 254 known as the Avenue of the Giants: Chandelier Tree, Shrine Drive-Thru Tree, and Klamath Tour-Thru Tree.

 Would you like to drive through a tree one day?
 Many people ride bicycles or walk through them, instead.
 Whether you travel through them or not, these giant trees are a sight to see!